Wanda Beach murders

-The Wanda Beach Murders, sometimes referred to simply as "Wanda", is the case of the unsolved murders of Marianne Schmidt and Christine Sharrock at Wanda Beach near Cronulla in Sydney, New South Wales, Australia, on 11 January 1965.
+The Wanda Beach murders, also known simply as "Wanda", are the unsolved murders of Marianne Schmidt and Christine Sharrock at Wanda Beach near Cronulla in Sydney, New South Wales, Australia, on 11 January 1965.
 The victims, both aged 15, were best friends and neighbours from the suburb of West Ryde, and their partially buried bodies were discovered the next day.
 The brutal nature of the slayings and the fact that they occurred on a deserted, windswept beach brought massive publicity to the case.
 By April 1966, police had interviewed some 7,000 people, making it the largest investigation in Australian history.
 It remains one of the most infamous unsolved Australian murder cases of the 1960s, and New South Wales' oldest unsolved homicide case.

 The victims

 Marianne Schmidt had arrived in Melbourne, Victoria, with her family from West Germany in September 1958.
-At the time, the Schmidt family consisted of parents Helmut and Elisabeth and her siblings, Helmut Jr., Hans, Peter, Trixie, and Wolfgang.
+At the time, the Schmidt family consisted of parents Helmut and Elisabeth; and Marianne and her siblings: Helmut Jr., Hans, Peter, Trixie, and Wolfgang.
 Another child, Norbert, was born the following year.
 After arriving in Australia, the Schmidt family lived in a migrant hostel in Unanderra, New South Wales, before settling in Temora.
-In 1963, Helmut Schmidt moved the family to Sydney after being diagnosed with Hodgkin's disease.
-The family found a home in West Ryde.
-In June the next year, Mr. Schmidt died.
+In 1963, Helmut Schmidt moved the family to the Sydney area after being diagnosed with Hodgkin's disease, residing in a home in West Ryde.
+Helmut passed away the following year.

-Marianne Schmidt's next-door neighbour was Christine Sharrock, who lived with her grandparents Jim and Jeanette Taig.
-Sharrock's father died in 1953 and her mother Beryl remarried and was living in the north-western Sydney suburb of Seven Hills.
-Sharrock moved in with her grandparents by choice and when the Schmidts arrived next-door, she developed a strong friendship with Marianne, who was the same age.
-It is not known why Sharrock preferred to live with her grandparents, not her mother and stepfather.
+Schmidt's next-door neighbour was Christine Sharrock, who lived with her grandparents Jim and Jeanette Taig.
+Sharrock's father had died in 1953; her mother Beryl Sharrock remarried and was living in the north-western Sydney suburb of Seven Hills.
+Sharrock moved in with her grandparents by choice and when the Schmidts arrived next door, she developed a strong friendship with Marianne, who was of the same age.
+It is not known why Sharrock preferred to live with her grandparents and not her mother and stepfather.